maldoinc/wireup/docs/pages/integrations/fastapi/class_based_handlers.md

 ### 1. Define the Handler

 Create a class with a `router` attribute.
-Use `WireupRoute` to enable method injection.

 ```python title="controllers/user_controller.py"
 import fastapi